ndungur/IPC144SCP-Notes/README.md

-# IPC144 STT in-class notes and material
+# IPC144 SCP in-class notes and material

 ## IPC144 Online Weekly Q & A Session (To Be Announced)
 NOTES: <br />